 The end of a relationship is often never easy; whether it was your choice to leave the relationship or not, or whether you were together for a few months, or many years.
 So if you’re struggling to come to terms with the end of your relationship, then you’re certainly not alone.
 While, as a human race, we might differ greatly, something which unites nearly all of us at one time or another, is having to adjust to a life without a significant other.

-There are endless different reasons why a relationship might come to an end.
-Sometimes two people can come to the realisation that they want different things from life, and decide to go their separate ways.
-Other times, people might fall out of love – or lies, deception or abuse might lead to a relationship breakdown.
+There are endless different reasons why a relationship might finish.
+Sometimes two people can come to the realisation that they want different things in life and decide to go their separate ways.
+Other times, people might fall out of love – or lies, deception, or abuse might lead to a relationship breakdown.
 Some people might also find themselves dealing with the end of a relationship after their partner passes away.

-The way that you react to the end of a relationship will also be incredibly personal.
-Some people might choose to keep busy to distract their mind, others might find it difficult to get out of bed in the morning, while some people might find that they are up one minute and down the next.
+The way that you react to the end of a relationship will also be very personal.
+Some people might choose to keep busy to distract their mind, others might find it difficult to get out of bed in the morning, while some people might find that they’re up one minute and down the next.

-1. Give yourself time to accept what’s happened, and to acknowledge how you feel
+1. Give yourself time to accept what’s happened and acknowledge how you feel

-The end of a relationship is a significant event, and one of the most important thing you can do to help yourself heal, is to give yourself time to accept what’s happened, and to process your emotions.
-The expression ‘time is healer’ couldn’t be more true when it comes to mending a broken heart, or adjusting to life without your ex-partner.
-And how you use your time in the days, weeks or months after a relationship ends, can have a significant impact on how you move forward.
+The end of a relationship is a significant event, and usually, the most important thing you can do to help yourself heal is to give yourself time to accept what’s happened and to process your emotions.
+The expression ‘time is a healer’ couldn’t be more true when it comes to mending a broken heart or adjusting to life without your ex-partner.
+How you use your time in the days, weeks or months after a relationship ends, can have a significant impact on how you move forward.